kubernetes-sigs/gateway-api/geps/gep-1494/index.md

 * A way to configure a Gateway Implementation to perform Authentication (at least), with optional Authorization on behalf of Ana the Application Developer.

-* A way for Chihiro the Cluster Admin to configure a default Authentication and/or Authorization config for some set of HTTPRoutes.
+* A way for Chihiro the Cluster Admin to configure a default Authentication and/or Authorization config for some set of HTTP or GRPC matching criteria.

 * Optionally, a way for Ana to have the ability to disable Authentication and/or Authorization for specific routes when needed, allowing certain routes to not be protected.
+This would probably need to work something like a default enabling at Gateway level, that can be specifically set at lower levels, but further design is TBD.

 ## Non-Goals